QML: Basic syntax

 Objects are specified by their type, followed by a pair of braces.
 Object types always begin with a capital letter.
 In the example above, there are two objects, a Rectangle; and its child, an Image.
 Between the braces, one can specify information about the object, such as its properties.
 Properties are specified as property: value.
-In the example above, we can see the Image has a property named source, which has been assigned the value pics/logo.png.
+In the example above, the Image has a property named source, which has been assigned the value pics/logo.png.
 The property and its value are separated by a colon.